 Describe your role at Akron Children’s and what you hope to accomplish.

-I am a primary care physician at Akron Children’s Hospital Pediatrics, Warren Downtown.
+I am a primary care physician at Akron Children’s Pediatrics, Warren Downtown.
 I hope to make a positive impact on my patients’ and their families’ lives.

 What is your area of expertise and why did you choose it?